-At the Embassy, you'll be asked to fill out a DS-11 application for a passport and a DS-64 statement detailing information about the lost, stolen or damaged passport.
-If you filled out a police report, you are asked to take that along with you to the U.S. Embassy as well.
+At the Embassy, you'll be asked to fill out a DS-11 application for a passport and a DS-64 statement detailing information about the lost, stolen, or damaged passport.
+If you fill out a police report, you are asked to take that along with you to the U.S. Embassy as well.

-Once the passport application and statement has been completed, you'll need to take a new passport photograph.
-The embassy will require that it is a recent photo (less than six months old) and that it is a full face front facing photograph.
+Once the passport application and statement have been completed, you'll need to take a new passport photograph.
+The embassy will require that it is a recent photo (less than six months old) and that it is a full front-facing photograph.

 The Embassy has a photo booth on the premises where passport pictures can be taken.